PetrGlad/emmate/README.md

 - [x] Piano roll.
 - [x] Paint notes.

+Big scary problems

+* Should eventually migrate away from VST2 (unsupported and unreliable).
+VST3 is GPL.
+LV2 seem like a decent choice.
+  There is no other (except VST) plugin host implementations in Rust.
+Have to implement one from scratch.
+* May need to use midi events directly (instead of intermediate internal representation).
+See e.g. `track::to_lane_events`.
+This will require
+    * To handle ignored/unused events along with notes and sustain.
+    * Midi events have starting times relative to previous ones.
+May need some indexing mechanism (e.g. a range tree) that would help to find absolute timings of the midi events, and connect beginnings and endings of notes.

 Have to explore following options for the further development

 * Use [Tokio](https://github.com/tokio-rs/tokio) for scheduling instead of spinning in a thread.
 * Ideally, this should be a part of some open source DAW.
 I found one that is written in Rust, [MeadowlarkDAW](https://github.com/MeadowlarkDAW/Meadowlark).
 It is open source but not a collaborative project (as stated in its README).
-* Think if using midi events directly makes sense.
-See e.g. `track::to_lane_events`.
-  This will require
-    * To handle ignored/unused events along with notes and sustain.
-    * Midi events have starting times relative to previous ones.
-May need some indexing mechanism (e.g. a range tree) that would help to find absolute timings of the midi events, and connect beginnings and endings of notes.

 # Implementation notes